Purpose

 Specific identification

-A dual-pass specific identification approach is used to filter robotic activity on the front end, using the IAB Industry Robots list to remove log files with user agents listed as a known robot user agent string and excluding activity from user agents that do not match the IAB Industry Valid Browser list.
+A dual-pass, specific-identification approach is used to filter robotic activity on the front end, using the IAB Industry Robots list to remove log files with user agents matching known robot user-agent strings and to exclude activity from user agents not matching the IAB Industry Valid Browser list.

 The rule engine obtains the IAB Industry Robots List and the IAB Valid Browser List using predefined fetching rules and checks for changes to these files every 24 hours.
-If an error occurs while obtaining or parsing either of the lists, an email alert is generated and sent to the monitoring team.
-These alerts also inform the team if the file has not updated within a specified timeframe or the fetch fails.
+If an error occurs while obtaining or parsing either list, an email alert is generated and sent to the monitoring team.
+These alerts also inform the team if the file has not been updated within a specified timeframe or if the fetch fails.

-Robot Instruction Files (robot.txt) are also held within the root directories of the server domains.
+Robot Instruction Files (robot.txt) are also located in the root directories of server domains.

 During the filtration process, log items are marked for exclusion from reporting but maintained regardless of validity.